KarmaDeb/LockLoginReborn/SECURITY.md

 ## Reporting a Vulnerability

-To report issues, simply go to [GSA discord](https://discord.gg/jRFfsdxnJR) and open a ticket
+To report issues, simply go to [Karma Discord](https://discord.gg/jRFfsdxnJR) and open a ticket